Tag Archives: accountability

 2. Core leadership team alignment: set direction, execution focus, incentives

 The new model for the executive team featured cross-team communication and cross-organizational performance tracking.
-That way, each executive knew what was required of her/his group and, in turn, could clearly identify the needs they had for others.
+That way, each executive knew what was required of their group and, in turn, could clearly identify the needs they had for others.
 The resulting cross-team dependency tracking set the direction for the team and focused the executives on execution.
 The new accountability was enhanced by tying executive incentives to hitting cross-group targets in addition to individual performance goals to align resources.

 3. Strategy operationalization: market expansion, sales execution, accountability & governance